offlineprogrammer/amplify_storage_app/README.md

     * `services` is the app services layer
         *  `storage_service.dart` is the service & provider to use Amplify Storage for files listing & uploading
      * `models` is the storage_file model generated using Freezed
-     * `controller` is an abstract layer that used by the ui for the storage buisness logic
+     * `controller` is an abstract layer that used by the ui for the buisness logic